-Reporting Accountant's Report on Regularity to the Board of Hartpury College of Further Education and the Secretary of State for Education acting through the Department for Education ("the Department")
+To: The Board of Hartpury College and Secretary of State for Education acting through Education and Skills Funding Agency ("ESFA")

-In accordance with the terms of our engagement letter dated 16 October 2017 and further to the requirements of the funding agreement with the Education and Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Hartpury College of Further Education ("the College") during the period from 1 August 2018 to 31 July 2019 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 29th April 2020 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Hartpury College during the period 1 August 2019 to 31 July 2020 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice ("the Code") issued by the Department.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record returns, for which the Department has other assurance arrangements in place.

-This report is made solely to the Board of the College and Department in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Board of the College and the Department those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Board of the College and the Department for our work, for this report, or for the conclusion we have formed.
+The framework that has been applied is set out in the Post 16 Audit Code of Practice ("the Code") issued by the ESFA.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record data returns, for which the ESFA has other assurance arrangements in place.
+This report is made solely to the Board of Hartpury College and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Board of Hartpury College and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept, or assume, responsibility to anyone other than the Board of Hartpury College and the ESFA for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of Hartpury College of Further Education and the reporting accountant
+Respective responsibilities of Hartpury College and the reporting accountant

-The Board of the College is responsible, under the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed, and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The Board of Hartpury College is responsible, under the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

 Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Code.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period from 1 August 2018 to 31 July 2019 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 August 2019 to 31 July 2020 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.